shacklettbp/madrona/README.md

 make -j # Num Cores To Build With
 ```

-You can then view the environment by running.
+You can then view the environment by running:
 ```bash
 ./build/viewer
 ```